28StoneConsulting/openfin-ngrx/README.md

 }
 ```

-ElectronNgrx will dispatch the action to the parent window's state, assuring that the Angular change detection will be triggered on the parent window.
+OpenfinNgrx will dispatch the action to the parent window's state, assuring that the Angular change detection will be triggered on the parent window.

 ## Demo